oracle-livelabs/security/database/secure-legacy-application/identify-schema-connections/identify-schema-connections.md

 	<copy>commit;</copy>
 	```

 6. Make sure your SQL worksheet is clear.
-Copy, paste, and run the following PL*SQL block to add realm authorization to `EMPLOYEESEARCH_PROD`.
+Copy, paste, and run the following PL*SQL block to add realm `EMPLOYEESEARCH_PROD` as an authorized participant in the `PROTECT_MYHRAPP` realm.
+This allows the `EMPLOYEESEARCH_PROD` schema to access its own objects without showing as a Realm Violation in the simulation logs and ensures it can access the objects when we switch from simulation mode to enforcement mode.

 	```
 	<copy>